 Gateway Scholarship

-Whittier College is proud to invest in the educational and professional futures of Southeast Los Angeles County's youth.
-Beginning with the incoming class of 2023, Whittier will award all high school seniors enrolled in an accredited public, charter, or private school within the Gateway Cities region a $5,000 scholarship.
+Whittier College is proud to invest in the educational and professional futures of youth in its surrounding communities.
+Whittier awards all high school seniors and community college students enrolled in an accredited public, charter, private school, or community college in Los Angeles or Orange County a $2,500 Gateway Scholarship.

-Whittier College offers Talent Scholarships for newly admitted students interested in participating in our Art, Music, or Theater departments.
-Talent Scholarships are awarded based on the strength of an applicant’s audition or portfolio.
+Whittier College offers Creative Arts Scholarships for newly admitted students interested in participating in our Art, Music, Theater, or English departments.
+Creative Arts Scholarships are awarded based on the strength of an applicant’s audition or portfolio.
 This is an excellent opportunity for students looking to continue their participation in the fine or performing arts regardless of their intended major.
-Scholarship amounts range from $1,000 - $12,000 per year.
-This scholarship is stackable with the Leadership Scholarship.
-Students may apply for Talent Scholarships in more than one area, but may only accept one if more than one scholarship is offered.
-International students are not eligible to receive Talent Scholarships.
+Scholarship amounts are up to $5,000 per year.
+Students may apply for Creative Arts Scholarships in more than one area, but may only accept one if more than one scholarship is offered.
+International students are not eligible to receive Creative Arts Scholarships.

 Whittier College Alumni Scholarship